 - Vanilla Extract – This is to enhance the flavour of the cupcakes.
 Vanilla extract goes best here.
 Do not go for any other option.

 Here are a few items referred to as substitute ingredients.
 I mean, you can replace them & use the other one—for example, replacing A with B and vice-versa.
 Read below.

 Generally, we use eggs in cakes.
 It is because apart from the flavour, eggs act as a leavening agent.
 But since we are baking eggless cupcakes, we will replace eggs with curd.
 Additionally, there’s no milk in this recipe as well.

 Remember one thing, the curd/yoghurt must not be watery.
 Otherwise, the dough will lose its taste & texture.
 And yeah, use plain curd & not the flavoured ones.
 Okay, to help you, I have given a standard measurement below.

 Butter with Normal Cooking Oil

 Another ingredient we can replace is butter.
 Mostly, baking recipes call for melted or soft butter.
-In that cases, the butter is easily replaceable with oil.
+In that case, the butter is easily replaceable with oil.

 Now there’s a secret tip.
 Whenever you swap items, make sure to maintain the exact proportions.
-For instance, 7 & 1/2 tablespoon oil equals ten tablespoons of butter.
+For instance, 7 & 1/2 tablespoons of oil equal ten tablespoons of butter.
 Meaning oil will be less in quantity compared to butter.